 Discover folk - the CRM for people-powered businesses

-As a small business, managing customer relationships, tracking sales, and staying organized is crucial for growth—but finding a CRM that fits your budget can be challenging.
+As a sales team of 20-50 people, managing customer relationships, tracking leads, and staying organized is crucial for growth—but finding a CRM that fits your budget can be challenging.
 An affordable Customer Relationship Management (CRM) system can help you streamline your operations by organizing your contacts, automating tasks, and providing valuable insights, all without breaking the bank.

-In this blog post, we’ll explore the best affordable CRM options for small businesses like yours, focusing on tools that offer powerful features at a price that works for your business.
+In this blog post, we'll explore the best affordable CRM options for sales teams like yours, focusing on tools that offer powerful features at a price that works for your business.

 Why you need a CRM